Consulting & Fractional Technology Leadership

 Oprah ’19

-FlyAnywhere — the connected-fitness platform I led at Flywheel — was selected as one of Oprah's top picks for the 2019 Holiday Season, beating out category leader Peloton.
+FlyAnywhere — Flywheel Sports' connected-fitness platform — was selected as one of Oprah's top picks for the 2019 Holiday Season, beating out category leader Peloton.

 25+ years

-Applied AI since the early 2000s: expert systems at Countrywide, distributed AI on ChessBrain, today's RAG and LLM infrastructure.
+Applied AI since the early 2000s: the AI Group at Countrywide Bank, distributed AI on ChessBrain, today's RAG and LLM infrastructure.

 Books